OUR CURRENT INTERNSHIP POSITION IS

-a few miles from the Blue Ridge Parkway, with all it's recreational opportunities, and only 14 miles from the town
+from the Blue Ridge Parkway, with all it's recreational opportunities, and only 14 miles from the town of Floyd,

-passionate about preserving sustainable agriculture systems within our local food-shed communities.
-Interns must
+about preserving sustainable agriculture systems within our local food-shed communities.
+Interns must be ready to

-be ready to work hard doing manual labor in all kinds of weather.
-Basic housing is provided along with whatever
+work hard doing manual labor in all kinds of weather.
+Basic housing is provided along with whatever food is

-food is grown here on the farm and group farm lunches will be regular fare.
-A monthly stipend of $400 per person
+grown here on the farm and group farm lunches will be regular fare.
+A monthly stipend of $400 per person will

-will be provided.
-We expect interns to put in approximately 40 hours a week on average, most work is done from
+be provided.
+We expect interns to put in approximately 40 hours a week on average, most work is done from 7-12

-7-12 Mon-Sat as well as afternoons and all processing days.
-You can expect to work alongside the farmer for some
+Mon-Sat as well as afternoons and all processing days.
+You can expect to work alongside the farmer for some tasks,

-tasks, and independently for others.
-Opportunities are available for those with initiative to make some money
+and independently for others.
+Opportunities are available for those with initiative to make some money from

 or growing vegetables for market.